ncbi/pm4ngs/docs/source/index.rst

 The project is composed of three main parts.

 #.
-A project organizational structure which define a standard files and directories for the project
+A project organizational structure which define standard files and directories for the project
 #.
 Jupyter Notebooks as user interfaces for data management and visualization
 #.
 CWL workflows that execute the data analysis